Payment disputes

 The only way for customers to dispute payments was to contact customer services.

-This involved a lengthy, back-and-forth process that was extremely costly.
+This involved a lengthy, back-and-forth process that was extremely costly for the business.

 Challenge

-Design a self-serving disputes journey in the app, where customers can provide everything we need all at once.
+Design a self-serve journey within the mobile app where customers can provide everything we need to investigate their case all at once.

 Stakeholders